vmtk/SlicerExtension-VMTK/Docs/CrossSectionAnalysis.md

 - When using a Shape node as a Tube :
     - the Tube should be nicely drawn, avoid kinking in particular,
     - the lumen should be cut to slightly exceed the ends of the Tube, remove all bifurcations and distant parts of the segment that are not enclosed in the Tube.
 - The quality of a segmented lumen is important.
 It must not contain holes.
-These may be misleading as the calculated surface area may concern a hole and not the segmented blood.
+These may be misleading as the calculated surface area may concern a hole and not the segmented lumen.
 These defects may be identified and tracked in the module.
 For a segmentation lumen surface, the 'Paint' effect of the 'Segment editor' may be activated in-place to fill the holes.
 Alternatively, the input segment may be replaced by its largest region.

 |                                                    |                                                    |
 |----------------------------------------------------|----------------------------------------------------|